rwieruch/blog_robinwieruch_content/blog/gatsby-graphql/index.md

 * `component` - This is the path to the React component which is used as template for this page.
 * `context` - This is an object that can contain any data to be passed down to the React component as [props](/react-pass-props-to-component).

-Essential createPage helps us everywhere where we need to create pages dynamically.
+Essentially createPage helps us everywhere where we need to create pages dynamically.
 A more practical use for the createPage action would be creating multiple pages for each article in a publication website.
 It's the best method for this use case because it allows creating multiple pages programmatically from an external source.
 It's also a good option because we could use the data gotten from the external source to create permalinks/paths for the pages.
 Let's take a look at an example:

 ```javascript
 // gatsby-node.js